 - investing recipients of Order of Australia honours and awards and Australian bravery decorations

 - conducting citizenship ceremonies.

-The Northern Territory adheres to the Westminster system of parliamentary government and neither the Administrator nor the Governor-General takes an active or initiating role in the executive functions of government.
+The Administrator is non-partisan and has no active or initiating role in the executive functions of government.

-To find out more about the Administrator visit the Government House website.
+To find out more about the Administrator of the Northern Territory, go to the Government House website.